soumili-03/CodeCollab/README.md

 - Get instant feedback on code execution
 - Learn collaboratively in a social environment

-**CodeCollab solves this** by providing a Netflix Party-style experience for coding - where multiple users can join rooms, solve problems together, and compete in real-time tournaments.
+**CodeCollab solves this** by providing a gamified experience for coding - where multiple users can join rooms, solve problems together, and compete in real-time tournaments.

 ---

 ## 🚀 Core Features

 ### 1. **Individual Problem Solving**
-- Browse 100+ curated coding problems (Easy/Medium/Hard)
+- Browse 30 curated coding problems (Easy/Medium/Hard)
 - Monaco-powered code editor with syntax highlighting
 - Support for 4 languages: C++, Java, Python, JavaScript
 - Real-time code execution with Judge0 integration